thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 Take a moment to write down why the Feature Branch Workflow is important.
 After about a minute, your instructor will cold call on the class and ask what was written down.

-## How do you use the Feature Branch Workflow in a team-based project?
+## How do you use the Feature Branch Workflow, without merge commits, in a team-based project?

 Since you've been using the Feature Branch Workflow in your individual projects this quarter, let's use it in a team-based project.
 To get started, organize your Q2 Project team by completing the following steps.